Policies & Procedures

 The NPP Fellowship appointment provides $10,000 per appointment year for professional development (subject to prorating), including meeting and conference participation.
 The primary purpose of attending conferences and professional meetings is to present the results of the Fellow’s NPP research through a poster or paper or by making an oral presentation.

 If the Fellow combines personal travel days with business travel (i.e., travel in support of the NPP research), the number of personal travel days cannot exceed the number of business travel days.
+Exceptions may be granted to allow personal days to exceed business days, when personal days are to renew the fellow’s visa; contact NPPTravel@orau.org for more information.
 In addition, at the time of booking, a cost comparison must be obtained of the estimated expenses for the business-only travel versus the business-personal travel.
 The cost comparison must be attached to the fellow's travel report.
 If the addition of personal travel increases the overall cost of the trip, the Fellow will be responsible for paying the difference.
 If a dated simulation is not provided with the expense report, the cost of the airfare will be split between ORAU and the fellow based on the number of business and personal days.
 For example, total number of travel days 10 | Business days 7 | Personal days 3; the program would pay/reimburse 70% of the airfare cost and the participant would pay for the remaining 30%.
 For clarification on counting business days vs. personal days for a particular trip, please contact NPPTravel@orau.org.

 Travel funds may be used for the following: